apache/druid/docs/content/design/coordinator.md

 The search start point can be changed by setting [skipOffsetFromLatest](../configuration/index.html#compaction-dynamic-configuration).
 If this is set, this policy will ignore the segments falling into the interval of (the end time of the very latest segment - `skipOffsetFromLatest`).
 This is to avoid conflicts between compaction tasks and realtime tasks.
 Note that realtime tasks have a higher priority than compaction tasks by default.
-They would revoke compaction tasks if their intervals overlap each other.
+Realtime tasks will revoke the locks of compaction tasks if their intervals overlap, resulting in the termination of the compaction task.

 <div class="note caution">
 This policy currently cannot handle the situation when there are a lot of small segments which have the same interval,